 10 U.S. Code 2366: "Major systems and munitions programs: survivability testing and lethality testing required before full-scale production."

-Beyond development of the LFT&E Management Plan, Test & Evaluation Solutions, LLC personnel have provided day-to-day management of all Program activities being conducted by Navy laboratories and contractor personnel.
-In addition to providing program management support, our personnel have also conducted testing, modeling, analysis, and technical evaluations requiring significant technical expertise in the areas of susceptibility, vulnerability, and recoverability.
+Beyond development of the LFT&E Management Plan and LFT&E Strategy, Test & Evaluation Solutions, LLC personnel have provided day-to-day management of all Program activities being conducted by Navy laboratories and contractor personnel.
+In addition to providing program management support, our personnel have also conducted testing, modeling, analysis, and technical evaluations requiring significant technical expertise in the areas of susceptibility, vulnerability, and recoverability

 Susceptibility is the degree to which a weapon system is open to effective attack due to one or more inherent weakness.
 Susceptibility is a function of operational tactics, countermeasures, probability of enemy fielding a threat, etc. Susceptibility is considered a subset of survivability.

 Test & Evaluation Solutions, LLC personnel have worked closely with scientists at the Naval Research Laboratory (NRL) and other Naval Surface Warfare Center Divisions to develop hit points, conduct Electronic Warfare (EW) effectiveness studies, develop tactics, and to select shot lines used as an input to the vulnerability analysis.
 We have experience developing ship signature measurement and hit point model validation test plans and conducting ship and submarine acoustic trials.

 Vulnerability is the characteristic of a system that causes it to suffer a definite degradation (loss or reduction of capability to perform its designated mission) because of having been subjected to a certain (defined) level of effects in an unnatural ("man-made") hostile environment.
 Vulnerability is considered a subset of survivability.